mykhani/device-tree-guide/README.md

 - interrupt-names : Should contain "wakeup" if optional wake-up interrupt is used.
 ```
-In short, whenever a standardized device tree node is specified for a new device, it is called a device tree binding and all of the properties and their meaning should be documented.
+In short, whenever a standardized device tree node is designed for a new device, it is called a device tree binding for that device and all of the properties and their meaning should be documented.

-To find the documentation of a certain devicetree binding, ```grep``` the ```compatible``` string property in the ```doc``` directory of the sources.
+To find the documentation of a certain devicetree binding, ```grep``` the string in the ```compatible``` property, inside the ```doc``` directory of the sources.

 *example*
 ```